 As with Robotech, Harmony Gold decided to chuck the original music for their own, but while they did write a considerable amount, much of it was simplistic and repetitive, and all of it was synthesized, which simply couldn't compare with the full orchestra that performed the Japanese score.
 One must also wonder at the decision to have Harlock and Mimay play completely different pieces of music simultaneously, instead of accompanying parts.
 Harmony Gold is, in theory, primarily a music company after all, and should be familiar with the notion of, well, harmony.

 Was there anything good about this show at all?
 Yes, there were a few things.
 First of all, the fact remains that even badly butchered Matsumoto was still worlds better than the animated fare that was being dished out in the states at the time.
 Unlike the two approaches tried by ZIV before them, the HG version was neither wooden nor played for laughs.
-Some of the dialogue was decent, and did boast a good number of big words like "plenipotentiary," which one tends not to hear in kids' programming.
+Some of the dialogue was decent, and did tend to boast a good number of big words like "plenipotentiary," which one tends not to hear in kids' programming.
 Both the voice actors for Harlock and Yayoi did pretty good jobs and had voices well suited for their roles, and many of the supporting characters had reasonably good voices, as well.
 And there was a then-unprecendented amount of violence left intact, with the Mazone still burning and screaming upon their deaths and human characters being allowed to show blood.
 Of course, there was also much in the way of hammy acting, corny dialogue, miscast parts, and a vast preponderence of needlessly added dialogue, with offscreen talking and thought filters milked out the proverbial ass.
-And somehow the screenwriters managed, unforgivably, to give Kei Yuki no personality whatsoever (not to mention cutting her origin episode, one of the very best in the series).
+And somehow the screenwriters managed, rather unforgivably, to give Kei Yuki no personality whatsoever (not to mention cutting her origin episode, one of the very best in the series).
 We also got Reba West as Mayu (now "Maya" once again), who came off just as whiny as West had previously made Robotech's Lynn Minmay.
-Plus as a bonus, all the cat scenes in the episode recounting Dr. Zero's acquisition of his pet are now gone, making one wonder what sort of anti-feline vendetta seems to follow Harlock from dubber to dubber.
+Plus as a bonus, all the cat scenes in the episode recounting Dr. Zero's acquisition of his pet are now gone, making one wonder what sort of anti-feline vendetta seemed to follow Harlock from dubber to dubber.
 You can't win 'em all.
 Or really even very many of them.

 This series didn't get nearly as much exposure as did Robotech, and had none of that show's merchandizing tie-ins, so it wasn't ultimately seen in very many areas.
-While Robotech eventually became available on VHS and now DVD as well, there's about a snowball's chance in hell that Captain Harlock and the Queen of 1000 Years will ever surface again outside of an '80s-era anime fan's old trading list.
+While Robotech eventually became available on VHS and now DVD and Blu-Ray as well, there's about a snowball's chance in hell that Captain Harlock and the Queen of 1000 Years will ever surface again outside of an '80s-era anime fan's old trading list.
 However, if you're still interested in seeing this program for any reason other than morbid curiosity after hearing of its barely numerable foibles, you're one of an extremely tiny and unbelievably tolerant minority.